ahmetcelik05/AiCommunityArticles/docs/en/Community-Articles/2026-09-16-net-11-in-practice/post.md

 ![The async validation pipeline](async-validation-pipeline.png)

 One design point matters before you write your first rule: the synchronous members are still required. `IsValid(object?, ValidationContext)` is abstract on `AsyncValidationAttribute`, and `IAsyncValidatableObject` inherits `IValidatableObject.Validate`.
-The framework samples throw from both so that accidental synchronous validation fails loudly instead of silently skipping the rule, and that is the approach we take below.
+The framework samples throw from both so that accidental synchronous validation fails loudly instead of silently skipping the rule, and that is the approach I take below.

 ### Example: an async attribute and an async object rule